Mobile Community Outreach

 Wandikweza runs the mobile health clinics in remote areas of Dowa as an entry point to health care.
 Using medical vans, we physically drive into communities, where we inspire people to take more charge of their own health.

-In collaboration with government nurses, clinicians, midwives and community health workers, we conduct eight mobile clinics a month to different villages.
+In collaboration with government nurses, clinicians, midwives, and community health workers, we conduct eight mobile clinics a month in different villages.
 The clinics offer general consultation for all types of diseases in adults.
-We provide antenatal services for pregnant women, immunization and growth monitoring for children under 5, family planning for women of childbearing age, HIV testing and counselling and malaria rapid test.
+We provide antenatal services for pregnant women, immunization and growth monitoring for children under 5, family planning for women of childbearing age, HIV testing and counseling, and malaria rapid test.
 Medication prescriptions and distributions are part of the mobile clinic process as well.

-During the clinics, children under five have their weight, temperature and height recorded, as well as receiving a general check-up to monitor any skin infections, malaria, diarrhoea, pneumonia or other signs of illness they may have.
-We also teach the local community about important health issues, such as: first aid, hygiene, malaria, HIV/AIDS, diabetes and blood pressure.
+During the clinics, children under five have their weight, temperature and height recorded, as well as receiving a general check-up to monitor any skin infections, malaria, diarrhea, pneumonia, or other signs of illness they may have.
+We also teach the local community about important health issues, such as first aid, hygiene, malaria, HIV/AIDS, diabetes and blood pressure.